 To load a preset, same as with images, either double-click or select one and choose Load from the toolbar.

-Multiple presets can also be loaded by selecting more than one preset at once using the CTRL+ method.
-This can be useful combining multiple sessions at once.
+Multiple presets can also be loaded by selecting more than one preset at once using the CTRL+ method, then clicking on Load.
+This can be useful when combining multiple sessions at once.

 Contained in the Source page toolbar, these are tool’s special case automations used to achieve a certain function faster.
 It is recommended to first get accustomed to the rest of the tool’s functionality.

 This wizard helps you prepare and execute the Windows refresh feature, a migration to either the same or a different version of Windows.

 It is useful when it comes to reinstalling Windows, but don’t want to reinstall all your apps and reconfigure the settings, so Windows will on its own migrate your existing data.